aks1204/Complex-YOLOv1/README.md

-# In order to get details about the work carried out refer to the report.pdf file attached in this repository.
-The code in this repository however is not updated as of 15th May 2023.
+# Refer report.pdf in this repository to get details about the work carried out so far in this project.

+# The code in this repository is not updated as of 15th May 2023.

 # Complex YOLOv4